rodmarkun/SmolML/smolml/core/README.md

 # SmolML - Core: Automatic Differentiation & N-Dimensional Arrays

-Welcome to the core of SmolML!
+Welcome to the **core** of **SmolML**!
 This is where the magic begins if you want to understand how machine learning models, especially neural networks, learn from data.
 We'll break down two fundamental concepts: how models *calculate* the direction for learning (**automatic differentiation**) and how we handle the **multi-dimensional data** involved.

 This part of SmolML focuses on handling this data and calculating gradients automatically.
 What are gradients and why do we need them?
 Let's dive in.

 ## Why Do We Need Gradients Anyway?

 Think about teaching a model to recognize a cat in a photo.
 The model makes a prediction based on its current internal settings (parameters or weights).
 Initially, these settings are random, so the prediction is likely wrong.
-We measure *how wrong* using a **loss function** (we have those in `smolml\utils\losses.py`, explained in another section): basically, *a lower loss means a better prediction*.
+We measure *how wrong* using a **loss function** (we have those in `smolml\utils\losses.py`): basically, *a lower loss means a better prediction*.

 The goal is to adjust our computer's parameters to *minimize* this loss.
 But how do we know *which way* to adjust each parameter?
 Should we increase it?
 Decrease it?
 By how much?